This website uses cookies to improve your experience.

 Milton Friedman

-The Nobel-winning economist wrote extensively about the need for an Article V Convention of States in his book Free to Choose, outlining several amendment ideas that would unleash the American economy.
+In his book Free to Choose, the Nobel-winning economist wrote extensively about the need for an Article V convention.
+He outlined several amendment ideas that would unleash the American economy.

 In this speech Milton Friedman advocates in favor of an Article V convention to put limits on federal spending and taxation.